panthonies/site/_posts/2020-02-22-Data-Wrangling-Date-Time-R.md

 ##### 3. Create dates and times from components spread across multiple columns in a table

-Use {% ihighlight R %}make_datetime(){% endihighlight %} to create a date-time if your data is spread out across multiple columns in a table.
+Use `make_datetime()` to create a date-time if your data is spread out across multiple columns in a table.
 For example, in the nycflights13 dataset, there are separate columns for year, month, day, departure hour, and departure minute.
 We can create a new date-time column for departure time, and use this new column to visualize the distribution of flights on any day.

 {% highlight R %}
 flights_dt <- flights %>%